francisypl/community/README.md

 # Solution: The Community Platform
 ## Crowd Funding
-The Community platform allows you to fund raise and look for investors.
-Let's say you cut out $1700(your fixed cost) of your revenue and put it up for invests to buy in.
+The Community platform allows you to fundraise and look for investors.
+Let's say you cut out $1700 (your fixed cost) of your revenue and put it up for investors to buy in.
 That means that 54.83% of the revenue will go to your investors.
 ## Revenue Sharing
 We have our revenue projections above, but keep in mind that the actual revenue would be different.
 * To boost your revenue, the community platform sells your tickets based on demand.
-The price will never lower than a floor threshold you set, and never be higher than the ceiling you set.
+The price will never be lower than a floor threshold you set and never be higher than the ceiling you set.
 * All vendors at your venue will have a Point of Sale tool where you and your investors will be paid out in real time.
 Yes, that means every time someone buys a ticket, 53% goes to your investors and the rest goes to you.
-And everytime someone buys a hotdog from the food truck the same transaction happens.
+And everytime someone buys a hotdog from the food truck, the same transaction happens.
 * To futher bring the fixed costs down, venues, staff and food truck merchants can participate in a private rev sharing model.